-Nest Overview
+Overview

 The first step in quality control is to understand the research question and proposal if available.
-Once the project goals are clear, identify the aim of the QC by asking the following questions:
+Once the project goals are clear, identify the aim of the QC by asking the following:

-- Is the main goal of this QC to finalize the data before statistical analysis? - Are there specific tasks from the project leads to look out for or complete while inside the nest?
+• Is the main goal of this QC to finalize the data before statistical analysis?